xiaonengmiao/Cpp_Primer/Ch06/README.md

 > Write a function to determine whether a `string` contains any capital letters.
 Write a function to change a `string` to all lowercase.
 Do the parameters you used in these functions have the same type?
 If so, why?
 If not, why not?

+Not the same.
+For the first one "const" was used, since no change need to do for the argument.
+For the second function, "const" can't be used, because the content of the agument should be changed.

 ## Exercise 6.18

 > Write declarations for each of the following functions.
 When you write these decarations, use the name of the function to indicate what the function does.